sjsrey/ors/ors.md

 ### Modeling Islands
-Since the early days of regional science Walter Isard envisioned that integration would be a hallmark of our discipline.
-Channels of synthesis, efforts at integration, integrated modeling [@Hewings:2004fk].
+Since the early days of regional science Walter Isard envisioned that integration would be a hallmark of our discipline [@Hewings:2004fk].
 It is sobering to contrast that grand vision with today's state of our modeling science.
 To a very real extent, integration of different modeling efforts has fallen far short of this vision.
 Rather than a rich ecosystem  of interconnected modeling components the silo business model appears to have won the day.
-In part this reflects the economics of the regional modeling business where the development, continued enhancement and support of modeling frameworks requires stable and constant financial support.
+In part this reflects the economics of the regional modeling business where the development, continued enhancement, and support of modeling frameworks requires stable and constant financial support.
 Logically that support can be attracted through marketing efforts.

 At the same time, we as a community of regional modelers have paid scant attention to model interoperability.
 A search of the leading proprietary